-Precancerous conditions, such as VAIN (see Overview ), and vaginal cancer do not often cause symptoms in the early stages, but cancer in more advanced stages can cause symptoms.
+Precancerous conditions, such as VAIN (see Overview ), and early-stage vaginal cancer do not often cause symptoms in the early stages, but cancer in later stages can cause symptoms.
 However, many cases of VAIN and early vaginal cancer can be found through regular gynecologic examinations or Pap tests (see Diagnosis ).

 The most common symptom of vaginal cancer is abnormal vaginal bleeding.
 Vaginal bleeding during or after menopause is not normal and is a sign of a problem.
 Other symptoms of vaginal cancer include: